-Once I had made the decisions for the layout through the wireframes, I started designing the ‘box’ in Sketch.
-The box went through multiple iterations to accommodate the current features in a new design system.
+Once I had finalized the layouts, I started converting the design to high-fidelity mockups in Sketch.
+The box went through multiple iterations to incorporate the current features in a new design system.

 The distance to the store and the store timings were added and highlighted as it were the most relevant details for a user while considering a visit to the store.
 The map view was removed as it was misleading for the users, the image didn’t have any map specific functionalities and just served as a link to the larger map.